earthai-tech/watex/docs/view.rst

    :align: center
    :scale: 70%

 In the above figure, ones can notice that the productive `FR` is mostly found between 10 -20  and 40-45 m meters deep.
-Some borehole has the two level of water inrush and mostly found in volcano-sedimentary schists.
+Some borehole has two-level of water inrush and is mostly found in volcano-sedimentary schists.

 Plot Jointing Features: :meth:`~watex.view.QuickPlot.joint2features`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:meth:`~watex.view.QuickPlot.joint2features` allows to visualize correlation of two features.
+:meth:`~watex.view.QuickPlot.joint2features` allows visualizing the correlation of two features.
 It draws a plot of two features with bivariate and univariate graphs.
 Here is an example:

 .. code-block:: python